 P.S.
 The course isn’t always available, but you can always sign up for the waitlist!

 2 – Selling with Soul (Sales Course)

-This was one of the first serious investments I made in my business education and it was worth every penny.
+One of the first serious investments I made in my business education, and worth every penny.
 Learning HOW to sell, what to say on a discovery call, what the hell an ideal client is and how to understand their emotions, AND how to market on Instagram taught me the fundamentals I needed to start my business.